spencercallisterlg/polars_in_python/README.md

 > - Has an API that is consistent and predictable.
 > - Has a strict schema (data-types should be known before running the query).
 >
-> Polars is written in Rust which gives it C/C++ performance and allows it to fully control performance critical parts in a query engine.
+> Polars is written in Rust which gives it C/C++ performance and allows it to fully control performance critical parts in the query engine.
 >
 > As such `Polars` goes to great lengths to:
 >